quozd/awesome-dotnet/README.md

 * [AngleSharp](https://github.com/AngleSharp/AngleSharp) - Complete HTML5 DOM and CSS3 OM construction
 * [dotless](https://github.com/dotless/dotless) - .NET port of the Ruby Less CSS lib http://www.dotlesscss.org
 * [ExCSS](https://github.com/TylerBrinks/ExCSS) - CSS3 parser library for C#
-* [FluentBootstrap](http://fluentbootstrap.com) - Makes the Bootstrap CSS framework easier to use from ASP.NET MVC or WebPages.
 * [HtmlAgilityPack](https://html-agility-pack.net/?z=codeplex) - an agile HTML parser that builds a read/write DOM and supports plain XPath or XSLT
 * [LibSass Host](https://github.com/Taritsyn/LibSassHost) - .NET wrapper around the [libSass](https://sass-lang.com/libsass) library with the ability to support a virtual file system
 * [LtGt](https://github.com/Tyrrrz/LtGt) - lightweight HTML processor, can be used to parse and navigate DOM, handles CSS selectors, can convert to Linq2Xml, easily extensible, and more.